Khadim Hussain Wattoo: Early life and education

 He was born in 1950 in Minchinabad.

-He graduated in 1972 from University of the Punjab from where received a degree of Bachelor of Arts.
+He graduated in 1972 from University of the Punjab from where he received a degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-225 (Bahawalnagar) in 1985 Pakistani general election and served as Parliamentary Secretary for Local Government and Rural Development.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-225 (Bahawalnagar) in the 1985 Pakistani general election and served as Parliamentary Secretary for Local Government and Rural Development.